4.4. External data types

 Note

-This data type change should be invisible from the LwM2M Server`s perspective, although the payload may be formatted differently.
+This change is transparent to the LwM2M Server, although payload encoding may differ.
 Specifically, for CBOR-based content formats (CBOR, SenML CBOR, LwM2M CBOR, and SenML-ETCH CBOR) the server must support Indefinite-Length Byte Strings and Indefinite-Length Text Strings.

 Note